crdrost/essay-seeds/misc/rational_units.md

 have their use.
 But minutes are far more important for day-to-day life, since they represent a concerted period of focused activity.

-They take a natural place in ou unit system:
+They take a natural place in our unit system:

     1000 instants = 1 ki = 86.4 s = 1 minute + 26.4 s.